Lemon Bars with Shortbread Crust

 This post may contain affiliate links.
 Please see our disclosure policy.

-This easy lemon bars recipe has been made in my family for over 30 years, and baked hundreds of times!
-They have a rich, tangy lemon filling and an easy three-ingredient buttery shortbread crust.
-It’s the only lemon bar recipe I make for parties, and anytime I need a bright, nostalgic treat!
+This easy lemon bars recipe has been a staple in my kitchen for over 30 years and has been baked hundreds of times!
+With a rich, tangy lemon custard and a simple three-ingredient buttery shortbread crust, these are the only lemon bars I make for parties.

 Lemon bars with shortbread crust sprinkled with powdered sugar with edible flowers in the foreground.